jagprog5/dev-guide/README.md

 ### Extraneous Info

 Information which should not be included in the UID calculation should be skipped!
-For example, suppose a field is an absolute path within some sandbox (temporary dir).
-That means that same records will have different UIDs.
+Suppose a field is an absolute path within some sandbox (temporary dir):

+**`/sandbox-path-abc-123`**/path/to/record
+**`/sandbox-path-cba-321`**/path/to/record

+The sandbox path shouldn't be included in the uid calculation, since it's independent of the record's content.
 Skip info which doesn't make sense to include.

 ### Missing Info

 Everything which uniquely differentiates a record must be included!
-Suppose `k_a` was missed.
+Suppose `k_a` was missed from the calculation.
 Now records with the same other fields will be upserted even if they should be treated as different records.

 ### Unambiguity